Witiko/scm-at-arqmath3/README.md

 ## Current issues

-- [ ] The text + LaTeX format discards tail of replaced math element.
 - [ ] Lack of validation dataset in [`03-finetune-roberta.ipynb`][7] notebook training.
 - [ ] Lack of text format.